culturing/poems/DESIGN.md

 `_`-prefixed paths. `og-image.png` is the card link previews use; 1920x1080 is near enough the 1.91:1 Open Graph ratio.

+Stylesheet and script urls carry `?v=<hash>`, eight hex characters of the file's SHA-256, added to the templates as they are read.
+The site sits behind Cloudflare, which holds `/common.css` for four hours on the origin's `max-age`; the html is revalidated far sooner, so a deploy that changed a stylesheet without changing its url served new markup against the old css until the edge expired.
+Fingerprinting the url means changed bytes are a new url and a guaranteed miss, and unchanged bytes keep the cache.
+The fonts are left alone deliberately: their urls appear both in the `@font-face` rules and in the `<link rel=preload>` above them, and a version on one and not the other would preload a file the css never asks for.
+This assumes Cloudflare caches on the full url, which is the default — a rule that ignores query strings would defeat it.

 ## The book

 The PDF is built through the same stylesheets, over a local server, by Playwright.
 Playwright